numgeom/cgns4m/README.md

 ## Introduction

-This is mexCGNS for CGNS v3.1.3-4.
+This is cgns4m, formerly known as mexcgns.
 It provides MEX interfaces of the mid-level library of CGNS.
 It is compatible with both MATLAB and Octave.

 ### Installation